 Atlantic Cod is a fish species from the Northern Atlantic and is high in essential fatty acids.
 It’s very popular around the world as it has a mild flavor and dense flakey white flesh.

 Where you live determines where you can buy dried salted cod.
 In Europe, you can get it at most supermarkets, like Interspar.
-In the US is less readily available but you can get it from European delis and other food specialty stores.
+It is less readily available in the US, though you can get it from European specialty stores.

 Did You Know?

-- 12 medium washed and peeled whole potatoes (add more potatoes if you have more guests)
+- 12 medium washed and peeled whole potatoes (serves 4-6 guests, add more potatoes for more guests)

-- 5 tbsp parsley chopped (or more if you like)
+- 5 tablespoons parsley, chopped (or more if you like)

 - Olive oil

 - Place the bakalar in a large bucket or tub with cold water.
 Change the water daily and soak for at least three days

 - After soaking the bakalar in water for three days, take the bakalar and beat it with a mallet till it softens.
 The idea is to soften it before you boil it.
 So give it a good red-hot bash